Retro-Style-Soft-Eng/jabezpastores.github.io/README.md

 npm start
 ```

-Ignore the vulnerabilities in 'npm' for the timebeing, they may break the app.
+Make sure your account SSH key is set up to be able to use git push/pull.

-Don't forget to commit to 'main' specifically, not 'master'.
+Ignore the vulnerabilities in `npm` for the timebeing, they may break the app.